Comparison Guides

 Sending the scheduleWorks after the schedule is sent to collect explicit shift responses.Good for quick broadcast messages.

-Knowing who saw itShows which assigned cleaners still have no response status.Managers may need to infer from read indicators, reactions, or follow-up messages.
+Knowing who confirmedShows which assigned cleaners have confirmed and which have not responded.Managers may need to interpret replies, reactions, or follow-up messages.

-Finding no responsesNo-response shifts can be reviewed before the shift window starts.The manager may need to scroll, search, or remember who did not answer.
+Finding no responsesUnconfirmed shifts can be reviewed before the shift window starts.The manager may need to scroll, search, or remember who did not answer.

-Handling call-outsA declined or risky shift can move into a cover-needed workflow.A call-out can be missed if it is buried under other messages.
+Handling call-outsWhen a cleaner says they cannot make it, the shift moves to pending cover and staff or admins can submit a cover request.A call-out can be missed if it is buried under other messages.

 Reviewing repeated issuesManagers can review confirmation patterns by shift status.Repeated no-response or call-out patterns may require manual notes.